veggiespam/ImageLocationScanner/README.md

 The Image Location and Privacy Scanner runs as both a Burp and ZAP plug-in.
 The required versions of those packages are:

-* Burp Pro, 1.4 or newer from
+* Burp Pro, any recent version from
   [PortSwigger Burp web site](https://portswigger.net/burp/Pro)
 * ZAP, 2.7.x or newer from
   [OWASP ZAP web site](https://www.zaproxy.org)

 ## Burp Installation

-Burp Application Store: Launch Burp and click Extender tab &rarr;
+**Burp Application Store:** Launch Burp and click Extender tab &rarr;
 Bapp Store &rarr; left pane &rarr; Image Location and Privacy Scanner.
 In the right window pane, the version and description of the plug-in will be shown; click the Install button to download and activate.

-Manual Install: Go to Extender &rarr; Extensions &rarr; Add.
+**Manual Install:** Go to Extender &rarr; Extensions &rarr; Add.
 Choose the type as Java, choose the Image Location and Privacy Scanner jar file (you built or downloaded), leave Standard Output & Error as "Show in UI" and then click Next.
-The next screen will show the "Image Location and Privacy Scanner: plug-in version 1.1" if successful or display errors on the Error tab.
+The next screen will show the "Image Location and Privacy Scanner: plug-in version 1.2" if successful or display errors on the Error tab.
 Click close to return to Burp.

 Note: This is a scanner-type plug-in and the scanner is disabled in Burp